Leigh Brackett: The Empire Strikes Back

 Brackett worked on the screenplay for The Empire Strikes Back, the first Star Wars sequel.
 The film won the Hugo Award in 1981.
 This script was a departure for Brackett; until then, all her science fiction had been in the form of novels and short stories.
 George Lucas said that he asked Brackett to write the screenplay based on his story outline.
-Brackett wrote a finished first draft, titled "Star Wars sequel", that was delivered to Lucas shortly before her death from cancer on March 18, 1978, but her version was rejected and Lucas wrote two drafts of a new screenplay and, following the delivery of the screenplay for Raiders of the Lost Ark, turned them over to Lawrence Kasdan to rework some dialogue.
+Brackett wrote a finished first draft, titled "Star Wars sequel", that was delivered to Lucas shortly before her death from cancer on March 18, 1978, but her version was rejected and Lucas wrote two drafts of a new screenplay and, following the delivery of the screenplay for Raiders of the Lost Ark, turned them over to Lawrence Kasdan to rework some dialogue, before Lucas was able to talk about changes to the script he wanted her to make.
 Brackett and Kasdan (but not Lucas) were credited for the final screenplay.
 Brackett was credited in tribute despite not being involved in the final film.

 Laurent Bouzereau, in Star Wars: The Annotated Screenplays, said that Lucas disliked the direction of Brackett's screenplay, discarded it, and produced two more screenplays before turning the results over to Kasdan. io9's co-founder Charlie Jane Anders has written that while "It's fashionable to disparage Brackett's contributions to Empire", "it's not true that none of Brackett's storyline winds up in the final movie—the basic story beats are the same."

 For over 30 years, Brackett's screenplay could be read only at the Jack Williamson Special Collections library at Eastern New Mexico University in Portales, New Mexico, and at Lucasfilm's archives in California.
 It was officially published in February 2016.
 In this draft, there is a love triangle between Luke, Leia and Han Solo.
 Yoda is named Minch, Luke has a hidden sister named Nellith, Lando Calrissian is Lando Kaddar, Luke's father is still a distinct character from Darth Vader and appears as a Force ghost on Dagobah, and Han Solo, at the end of the script, leaves to search for his uncle Ovan Marek, the most powerful man in the universe after the Emperor Palpatine.

 John Saavedra of Den of Geek website wrote: